A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Results for amplitudes with Glauber exchanges

 Hence we see that the naive graph vanishes on account of there being two poles on both the sides.
-Hence, the result is given by negative of the the zero-bin graph where the combination $n\cdot (q_1+\ell) \sim \lambda^2$ instead of ${\cal O}(\lambda)$:
+Hence, the result is actually given by negative of the zero-bin graph where the combination $n\cdot (q_1+\ell) \sim \lambda^2$ instead of ${\cal O}(\lambda)$ in \eq{G1cnaive}:

-where we made use of the fact that the integral is proportional to $q_{1\perp}$.
-Furthermore, using